mceq-project/daemonflux/README.md

 $ python3 -m pip install -e .
 ```

-## Usage
+## Quickstart

-Follow the [example](examples/example.ipynb), where more features are demonstrated.
-But in a nutshell, calculating calibrated fluxes from the provided tables works like:
+To see more features and a detailed example, refer to the [example](examples/example.ipynb) notebook.
+In summary, the process of calculating calibrated fluxes from the provided tables is as follows:

     from daemonflux import Flux
     import numpy as np